Sense8: Casting

 On June 20, 2014, Deadline Hollywood announced the cast of the eight lead characters, along with Freema Agyeman, Naveen Andrews, Daryl Hannah, Alfonso Herrera, Eréndira Ibarra, and Terence Mann.
 For the roles of those characters living outside of America, the filmmakers wanted to assemble a cast of international actors that matched the nationality of their respective characters, if possible.
 For example, Doona Bae, Tina Desai, and Max Riemelt are from Seoul, Mumbai, and Berlin like their respective characters.
 Jamie Clayton is a trans woman like the character she plays.
 In November, Deadline Hollywood wrote that Christian Oliver had joined the cast as a recurring villain.

 On April 26, 2016, Deadline Hollywood reported that Aml Ameen abruptly left production a couple of episodes into filming of the second season over a conflict with Lana Wachowski that started during the table read for the season and progressively got worse.
 Subsequent to Ameen's departure, the role of Capheus was recast to Toby Onwumere after a seven-day auditioning process.
 Earlier in April, Kick Gurry revealed he had been cast in the second season.
 In May, Deadline Hollywood reported Ben Cole had been cast as Todd, a sensate who would rather be "normal".
 In September, Sylvester McCoy reportedly revealed he filmed three or four episodes of the second season.

 Filming and cinematography

 To properly tell the international aspects of the story, filming for Sense8 took place almost entirely on location around the globe.
 In the first season, filming took place in nine cities located in eight countries: Berlin, Chicago, London, Mexico City, Mumbai, Nairobi, Reykjavík, San Francisco, and Seoul.
 Production began on June 18, 2014, in San Francisco.
+The production participated in the San Francisco "Scene in San Francisco Incentive Program" administered by the San Francisco Film Commission.
 The writers wanted to feature an event in each city.
 They were able to schedule the Pride scenes with its Dykes on Bikes on the Dyke March in San Francisco, the Fourth of July fireworks celebration in Chicago, and the Ganesha Chaturthi Hindu festival in Mumbai.
 Filming wrapped in Iceland on January 21, 2015.
 By the end of the shooting, the filmmakers had completed 100000 mi of flight time, or four times around the globe.